 Simply fill up your bottle or camelback with two litres before you hit the trail each day and you’ll be good to go.

-There isn’t really anywhere safe to fill up with drinking water when you’re on the track, but you shouldn’t really need to.
+There isn’t really anywhere safe to fill up with drinking water when you’re on the Three Capes Track, but you shouldn’t really need to.

 Whatever you bring in, you carry out, including all your rubbish as there are no waste disposal points until you get back to Port Arthur.

-This is so important to keep the national park clean and the environment and animals protected.
+This is so important to keep the Three Capes Track and the national park clean and the environment and animals protected.

 Three Capes Huts